Big Picture Living: A Guide to Finding Fulfillment | Available August 15, 2020

-When I realized that I had formulated a methodology for getting clarity on your own values and effectively using them as guideposts throughout the other areas of your life, I knew that I had to write it down.
-This process has been insanely impactful in my own life; the more time I spend practicing and applying these principles the more I observe their effects, which makes me all the more enthusiastic about sharing them.
-It’s like that feeling you get when you’ve just read a really good book or binge-watched something on television and you need someone else to read it or watch it and share in your excitement.
+When I realized that I had formulated a methodology for clarifying my values and effectively using them as guideposts throughout the other areas of my life, I knew that I had to write it down.
+This process has been insanely impactful in my own life; the more time I spend practicing and applying these principles, the more I observe their effects, which makes me all the more enthusiastic about sharing them.
+It’s like that feeling you get when you’ve just read an excellent book or binge-watched something on television, and you need someone else to read it or watch it and share in your excitement.

-In the first section of this book, we’ll take a look at insight and shame.
+In the first two sections of this book, we’ll take a look at insight and shame.
 These two principles are at the heart of Big Picture Living.
-Having a solid understanding of both is crucial for making sure that you have the self-determination and awareness needed to live out your values.
+Having a solid understanding of both is crucial for ensuring that you have the self-determination and awareness needed to live out your values.
 Insight allows us to better understand our emotions, actions, and habits.
-Shame awareness and resilience is what enables us to break free from of our most painful patterns
+Shame awareness and resilience is what enables us to break free from of our most painful patterns.

-In the next section of this book, we’ll talk about identifying and embodying your values and answering important questions about what that means to you– What brings you the most joy?
+In the third section of this book, we’ll talk about identifying and embodying your values and answering essential questions about what that means to you.
+What brings you the most joy?
 How can your personal fulfillment enrich the other areas of your life?
 How can you have a positive impact on the world around you?
 What is your purpose?

 Finally, we’ll conclude with a brief section that looks at what you can anticipate as you embrace Big Picture Living, as well as ways in which you can further enhance your progress and accelerate your growth.
-Whether you want to start your own business, write your first book, get your dream job, or just feel a little bit happier each day, the final section of this book will help to point you in the right direction.
+Whether you want to start your own business, write your first book, get your dream job, or just feel a little bit happier each day, this book’s final section will help to point you in the right direction.

-It is my hope that by the time you’re finished reading this book, you’ll be fired up about your life.
-Regardless of the things that may be going wrong or less than ideal right now, you will understand how precious your existence is.
-You will understand how important you are and how much you can contribute to those around you.
-You’ll have a better understanding of your own value system and be able to live according to it.
+I hope that by the time you’re finished reading this book, you’ll be fired up about your life.
+Regardless of what may be going wrong or is less than ideal right now, you will understand how precious your existence is.
+You will realize how important you are and how much you can contribute to those around you.
+You’ll have a better understanding of your value system and be able to live according to it.

 Written by Blake Reichenbach